What's SAP? And why is it worth $163B?

 The importance of integration

-When SAP introduced their second software module for manufacturing to go with their first finance module, the two modules were able to seamlessly interacted with each other since they shared the same database.
+When SAP introduced their second software module for manufacturing to go with their first finance module, the two modules were able to seamlessly interact with each other since they shared the same database.
 This integration made the combination of the two modules significantly more valuable than the individual pieces of software.

 As software automated particular business processes, its impact was highly dependent on access to data.
 Purchase order data sits in the sales software, inventory data sits in the warehousing software, etc. And because these systems don’t interact, they needed to be synced regularly, and that often meant having a human manually move data around.